Sophia Amoruso Announces Netflix Has Canceled

-Girlboss, the Netflix show about the life of Nasty Gal founder Sophia Amoruso, has been cancelled after just one season, Variety reports.
-Amorusa announced the cancellation on Saturday, 24th June through several Instagram stories.
+Girlboss, the Netflix show about the life of Nasty Gal founder Sophia Amoruso, has been canceled after just one season, Variety reports.
+Amorusa announced the cancellation on Saturday, June 24 through several Instagram stories.

 She's likely referring to viewers and critics' negative reactions to the show, particularly the main character based on her.
 The series follows Amoruso's journey from a 23-year-old selling clothes on eBay to a fashion mogul.